Advertiser Disclosure

 APC and Global Entry Kiosks

+Kiosks can speed up processing.
 Image Credit: James Tourtellotte via U.S. Customs and Border Protection

-Initially, the program was only offered at John F. Kennedy Airport (JFK) Terminal 4 and Newark Liberty International Airport (EWR).
+Initially, the program was only offered at John F. Kennedy Airport Terminal 4 and Newark Liberty International Airport (EWR).

 To minimize waiting at customs, member information is stored in a database.
 When members enter the country through a participating airport, they scan their machine-readable passports and fingerprints at a kiosk, complete a customs declaration form, and proceed straight to the baggage claim area.

-Remote Interview Pilot for Trusted Traveler Program Renewals
+Remote Interviews for Trusted Traveler Program Renewals

-• Be conditionally approved for a TTP renewal
+• Be conditionally approved for a TTP renewal.

-• Be at least 18 years of age
+• Be at least 18 years old.

-• Have previously submitted fingerprints to CBP
+• Have previously submitted fingerprints to CBP.

 Remote Interview Step-by-Step Guide